mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 One motivation is to better understand my practice as an activist, community worker and educator.
 As a digital media workshop facilitator, what is happening in moments of controlled chaos that I seek to foster?

 As an activist looking for wider empowerment in communities how can I better understand the process of understanding and working with limits to agency.

+New software and contexts to make and play games offer new pedagogical possibilities emerge regularly.
+They should be investigated.

 ### Research Questions - July 2024